 The orchard, allotments, NEAP and MUGA and parts of the trim trail are proposed to be provided as part of the Orchards area (in phase 2).
 The Northern Access Route is required to be provided before the first occupation of the site (i.e. first occupation of Phase 2).
 The LEAP identified as the Quarry Edge LEAP would be provided in Phase 3 with the majority of the Walks area.
 The Nords' LEAP would be provided in Phase 4 and the Quarry Edge pocket park in Phase 5.
-Maintenance of these areas is to become the responsibility of the Management
+Maintenance of these areas ip to be considered as the Management